 Gothic Sainte-Chapelle, on Île de la Cité, served as the Kings’ residence until the 14th century.
 Renowned for its soaring stained glass windows—there are 15, each 50 feet high—the royal chapel is one of the world’s most staggering medieval attractions.

 RELATED: 3 Days in Paris: Our Ultimate Guide

-It’s not rare to spot a hand-carved, mirror-covered, or Art Nouveau carousel in the City of Light, but Hotel de Ville’s enchanting double-decker is one that’s made a name for itself more among adults than tots.
+It’s not rare to spot a hand-carved, mirror-covered, or Art Nouveau carousel in the City of Light, but the enchanting double-decker one at the foot of the Sacré-Coeur has made a name for itself among both adults and tots.
 Show up at night when the ornate, flower-adorned ride flicks on all of its carnival lights and wooden horses, planes, and convertibles spin round in the warm glow.

 What to Wear in Paris